scaleapi/llm-engine/README.md

 **The open source engine for fine-tuning large language models**.

-LLM Engine is the easiest way to customize and serve LLMs.
-In LLM Engine, models can be accessed via Scale's hosted version or by using the helm charts in this repository to run model inference and fine-tuning in your own infrastructure.
+Scale's LLM Engine is the easiest way to customize and serve LLMs.
+In LLM Engine, models can be accessed via Scale's hosted version or by using the Helm charts in this repository to run model inference and fine-tuning in your own infrastructure.

 ## 💻 Quick Install